How to Prepare for a Panel Interview

 Heading into a panel interview?
 Get ready to talk to a lot of people.
 The more prepared you are, the less nervous you’ll be and the better you’ll fare.

-People who've attended this type of interview often describe it in negative terms, such as the "firing squad" vibe and "endurance test" - referring to qualities that can make panel interviews intimidating.
+People who've attended this type of interview often describe it in negative terms, such as "taking an endurance test" or a “running a gauntlet,” referring to qualities that can make panel interviews intimidating.

 Why Do Employers Hold Panel Interviews?

-For some jobs — sales, for instance — the skills and attitude required to perform well during a panel interview mimic the job requirements.
+However, for some jobs—sales, for instance—the skills and attitude required to perform well during a panel interview mimic the job requirements.
 You’ll be selling your credentials to the panel, rather than to a customer.
 Panel interviews can also reveal how candidates respond to group situations, work with others, navigate internal conflict, or balance handling of different personality types.

 Panel interviews aren't always done as an evaluation: often, it's the most practical and convenient way for employers to schedule interviews.

 Rather than requiring candidates come in for several interviews, panel interviews can be a more efficient option, allowing the hiring company to save time and quickly make decisions, instead of spreading the process over several weeks (or months!).

 As well as panel interviews, some employees may opt for a group interview, where one interviewer may speak to several candidates at once, or, several interviewers may interview a group of candidates.
 While this can be efficient and time saving for the employer, for candidates, this type of interview demands confidence and self-assertion.